cesquivias/cesquivias.github.io/_src/posts/2014-12-15-writing-a-language-in-truffle-part-2.md

         ('computation-time: 6348)
         total time: 7874

 Ouch.
 That's a helluva jump.
 Now, we didn't utilize all of Truffle's capabilities, but I wasn't expecting such a huge jump.
-That's almost an 5x **slowdown**.
+That's almost a 5x **slowdown**.

 Did I do something seriously wrong?
 Well, Truffle comes with an example language implementation called Simple Language.
 That's supposed to be a good starting point that uses most of Truffle's tricks to speed up your interpreter.
 Let's try that language out and see what we get.
 Here's the code for Simple Language: